sassoftware/viya-perf-tool/README.md

+This project is no longer under development and the project was archived on 2025-04-15.

 # Viya Perf Tool

 The Viya Perf Tool is a Bash script that measures network and/or storage I/O performance on SAS Viya 3.5 hosts running RHEL or CentOS 7.x.
 It runs independently using operating system commands and no SAS software is required.